Ä¢¹½ÊÓÆµ

 One downside of living in New Baltimore, however, is that residents on average have to contend with a long commute, spending on average 34.77 minutes every day commuting to work.

-The population of New Baltimore has a very low overall level of education: only 7.73% of people over 25 hold a 4-year college degree or higher.
+The citizens of New Baltimore have a very low rate of college education: just 7.73% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in New Baltimore in 2022 was $52,383, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $209,532 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.